Skip to Content

 I may earn a commission if you click on links in this post and make a purchase.

-Nothing complicated in this dish.
+Nothing complicated in this delicious stew.
 It does take some time for that beef to get tender but it’s completely hands-off time.
 Making this an ideal seasonal meal for busy days, let it cook slowly while you do other things and eat up when done.

 Minimal Prep